Welcome to home education! We hope you enjoy your journey in educating your children and find it a rewarding and exciting time together.

 Under the Education Act 2016, parents may exercise educational choice to register as home educators, thereby assuming responsibility for delivering education during their children’s compulsory years of schooling.

-In Tasmania, a child who is at least 5 years of age as at 1 January in any year must be enrolled at school or provided with home education by a registered home educator for that year and subsequent years until the child is 18 or completes a Certificate III.
-Once a child completes the equivalent of year 10, that child may decide whether to continue with home education or undertake an approved learning program.
+In Tasmania, a child who is at least 5 years of age as at 1 January in any year must be enrolled at school or provided with home education by a registered home educator for that year and subsequent years until the child is 18, completes a Year 12 year or completes a Certificate III.
+Once a child completes the equivalent of year 10 that child may decide whether to continue with home education or undertake an approved learning program.

 Here at the Office of the Education Registrar, or OER for short, we want to help you on that journey.